ontoligent-design/polo2/README.md

 # The number of iterations after wich MALLET will print out the current set of topics.
 show_topics_interval = 100

+# Whether to generate a list of bigrams and their frequencies
+get_bigrams = 1

+# Whether to generate a list of trigrams and their frequencies
+get_trigrams = 0

+# A comma-delimited list of fields from the src_doc table to use for grouping topic weights
+group_fields = doc_label

+# The file that contains information about the group fields listed in group_fields
+groups_ini_file = groups.ini

 # This is an example "trial," that is, a set of topic model hyperparameters with which to
 # run MALLET.
 You can create as many trial entries in the config file as you want.
 Each entry
 # should have a unique name.
 The name in the header can then be passed to polo